-GHSC-PSM also recommended reorganizing storerooms to prepare for any influx of emergency aid, including potential use of shipping containers (and reefers, or refrigerated shipping containers, that require external power) as short-term storage to preserve product quality.14 to protectionist and inward-looking practices.
+GHSC-PSM also recommended reorganizing storerooms to prepare for any influx of emergency aid, including potential use of shipping containers (and reefers, or refrigerated shipping containers, that require external power) as short-term storage to preserve product quality.

+A procurement manager's ability to find products can also be affected by the procurement regulations of exporting countries.
+They may restrict exports, reverting to protectionist and inward-looking practices.
 As COVID-19 reached pandemic status, some exporting countries began restricting exports of personal protective equipment, respiratory-related pharmaceuticals, sanitation products and even foodstuffs.
 Over 80 countries introduced export restrictions between January and May 2020.
 In Improved global coordination can reduce these reactionary restrictions, but ultimately restrictions will not go away entirely until a state feels secure enough to reopen its own economy.